Want cheap* travel insurance? Compare basic cover with discounts to save further.

 If unforeseen circumstances beyond your control force you to cancel your trip, for example if you suffer a serious injury and are unable to travel, you may be charged cancellation fees for your holiday and lose pre-paid deposits.
-The good news is that some cheap travel insurance policies offer cover to help reimburse you for those costs.
+The good news is that some budget travel insurance policies offer cover to help reimburse you for those costs.

 Check the fine print as cancellation certainly isn’t covered by all basic policies.

 - Know your cover needs.
 In order to get the right cover, it's important to know what features are relevant for your trip.
 While you may be trying to find the cheapest* travel insurance policy, it's crucial to make sure you're protection suits your needs.
-For example, cheap travel insurance policy normally have lower limits for cancellation, which is an issue if you have a lot of pre-paid travel expenses.
+For example, cheaper travel insurance policies normally have lower limits for cancellation, which is an issue if you have a lot of pre-paid travel expenses.

 - Know your limits.
-To have adequate and reasonably priced travel insurance, you need to look at the limits and sub limits of the policy.
-For example, a policy may have unlimited cover for medical and evacuation but a sub limit of $100,000 for medical and evacuation expenses due to terrorism.
+To have adequate and reasonably priced travel insurance, you need to look at the limits and sub-limits of the policy.
+For example, a policy may have unlimited cover for medical and evacuation but a sub-limit of $100,000 for medical and evacuation expenses due to terrorism.

 - Know what cover you already have.
-If you have a credit card (or even a high end debit card) you may have free travel insurance provided by that institution.
+If you have a credit card (or even a high-end debit card) you may have free travel insurance provided by that institution.

 - Look out for special offers and discounts.
 Insurers regularly offer discounts to help you save further.
 Check out some current discounts available here